DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ./setup.sh 52.214.226.94
 ```

 ## Step 3.
-Let's check out connectivity with the host
+Let's check out the connectivity with the host

 Run:
 ```bash